Overweight and Physical Activity as a Measure of Age at Menarche in Females

 Received February 03, 2014; Revised February 08, 2014; Accepted February 12, 2014Copyright © 2014 Science and Education Publishing.
 All Rights Reserved.

 Cite this article:

-- Ajita, and Jiwanjot.
+- Ajita, A, and J Jiwanjot.
 "Overweight and Physical Activity as a Measure of Age at Menarche in Females."
 American Journal of Sports Science and Medicine 2.1 (2014): 32-34.

-- Ajita, and Jiwanjot.
+- Ajita, A, and J Jiwanjot.
 "Overweight and Physical Activity as a Measure of Age at Menarche in Females."
 American Journal of Sports Science and Medicine 2, no. 1 (2014): 32-34.